-The Regional Development Australia Fitzroy and Central West Committee is comprised of local leaders from across Central Queensland.
+The Regional Development Australia Central and Western Queensland Committee is comprised of local leaders from across Central Queensland.

-A “liveable and sustainable Central Queensland” is the key focus of the Regional Development Australia Fitzroy and Central West Inc. (RDAFCW) committee.
-This vision was created by the newly endorsed committee members through wide-ranging networking and joint meetings with local key stakeholders and by drawing upon regional evidence and statistics to support the vision with Australian and Queensland State priorities.
+A “liveable and sustainable Central Queensland” is the key focus of the Regional Development Australia Central and Western Queensland Inc. (RDACWQ) committee.
+This vision was created by the newly endorsed board members through wide-ranging networking and joint meetings with local key stakeholders and by drawing upon regional evidence and statistics to support the vision with Australian and Queensland State priorities.

 Grant serves as Managing Director of The Cassidy Hospitality Group and is a Director of the Gladstone Ports Corporation.
 He is a Fellow of The Australian Institute of Company Directors and sits on the Central Queensland AICD committee and holds a full Real Estate Agents License.
 Grant has had a long involvement in various community organisations including: 10 years as Chair of Capricorn Enterprise – the Capricorn region’s peak Tourism and Economic Development Organisation; a former board member of Tourism Queensland (chaired the TQ Audit and Risk committee); and previously held board positions with a number of other local organisations such as Rockhampton Girls Grammar School and CQ University Australia.